Contact us

 TICKETS

-Airport ticket – €10.30 - A seperate ticket required to get to the airport by RER.
-It can be brought as a return from stations or the airport
+Airport ticket - A seperate ticket required to get to the airport by RER.
+You can only buy it as a single, so it requires 2 seperate tickets for a return.

 Reduced tickets: